Reviewing Gamida Cell (GMDA) & The Competition

-Gamida Cell (NASDAQ: GMDA) is one of 280 public companies in the “Biotechnology” industry, but how does it compare to its peers?
-We will compare Gamida Cell to related businesses based on the strength of its risk, institutional ownership, profitability, analyst recommendations, dividends, earnings and valuation.
+Gamida Cell (NASDAQ: GMDA) is one of 114 publicly-traded companies in the “Biological products, except diagnostic” industry, but how does it contrast to its competitors?
+We will compare Gamida Cell to related companies based on the strength of its institutional ownership, dividends, analyst recommendations, profitability, risk, earnings and valuation.

-This is a breakdown of recent ratings for Gamida Cell and its peers, as provided by MarketBeat.
+This is a summary of current ratings for Gamida Cell and its competitors, as reported by MarketBeat.

 |Sell Ratings